Nature-Based Volunteering: What Gives?

 “Kara” is Kara McKeton, who coordinates volunteers for the oyster reef project on behalf of The Nature Conservancy.
 She was delighted at the progress of the weeks’ volunteers, who worked hard, had fun, and finished one day ahead of schedule.
 “It’s so great to get such a range of ages this year!
 We look forward to involving more people in this project at the end of the summer.
 We’ll be counting and measuring the grown-up oyster shells again then.”

-So stay tuned for more volunteer events like this on the Events page of the Stewardship Network: New England website.
+So stay tuned for more volunteer events like this on the Experiences page.
 You heard it directly from the volunteers: it will be fun, beautiful, signing up is easy, you will be helping nature in your community, and you’ll learn something new.
 Like Sam’s mom said, we think you’ll like it!